Originally published by Josh Arnold

 Kellogg’s has been a strong income stock for many years.
 However, the nature of its business has meant that growth has slowed over time.
 The proposed spinoffs should, in our opinion, unlock additional value for shareholders by the end of next year.

-Post-spinoff, we see three companies with distinct growth and dividend stock characteristics and much better choices for shareholders to help meet their goals.
-We think there’s merit for all three post-spinoff companies and that simply holding through the spinoffs will yield favorable results.
+We think there’s merit for all both post-spinoff companies and that simply holding through the spinoffs will yield favorable results.

-Management has already made it clear that post-spinoff dividends are a priority, and we’ll receive more information in the coming months.
-But on the whole, we take the spinoff proposal as a positive development that increases the stock’s attractiveness between here and there.
+Management has already made it clear that post-spinoff dividends are a priority, which is a positive sign for income investors.
+But on the whole, we take the spinoff proposal as a positive development that increases the stock’s attractiveness in the long run.

 The following Sure Dividend lists contain many more high-quality dividend stocks: